 Oak Road, West Bromwich B70 8HJ.

-The Oak House is on the corner of Oak Road and Cambridge Street just a short distance from West Bromwich High Street and Lodge Road Metro station.
-Parking is available on the road near to the house.
-Parking on site for disabled visitors is available.
+Entrance: The Oak House is on the corner of Oak Road and Cambridge Street just a short distance from West Bromwich High Street and Lodge Road Metro station.
+Entrance is via the Barns Visitor Centre on Oak Road.

 - The Sandwell Museums Facebook page for daily information.

-- To find out more and book our activities for schools.
+- You can find out more about our activities for schools.

 Become a friend

-We are relaunching our Friends Group at the Oak House in 2013.
-If you are interested in joining in, volunteering and helping to raise money for events and activities etc please call 0121 553 0759 to register your interest.
+We relaunched our Friends Group at the Oak House in 2013.
+If you are interested in joining in, volunteering on site and helping to raise money for events and activities, help to run our tearoom or help to garden the grounds etc please call 0121 553 0759.

 Other information for visitors